qpsolvers/qpbenchmark/README.md

 pip install qpbenchmark
 ```

 In that case, the benchmark will run all supported solvers it finds.
+(Quick way to install open source solvers from PyPI: ``pip install qpsolvers[open_source_solvers]``.)

 ## Running the benchmark